-PRECIOUS-Gold rebounds from 6-week low as dollar sags before Fed speeches
+REFILE-PRECIOUS-Gold rebounds from 6-week low as dollar sags before Fed speeches

 hitting a six-week low in the previous session as bargain

-hunting set in and the dollar fell before speeches by U.S.
+hunting set in and the dollar slid sharply before speeches by

-Federal Reserve officials.
+U.S. Federal Reserve officials.

 Fed officials have signalled that they plan to continue on